 The Coronavirus is causing the food chain to weaken.

-The role the media plays in the control of Coronavirus information
+The role the media plays in the control of virus information

-Is the health care system able to handle the Coronavirus?
+Is the health care system able to handle the virus?

 The Coronavirus, if it gets out of hand, will be responsible for many deaths.
 So while it is essential to build your immune system, it is more critical to run and hide.
 You don’t want to help spread the virus.
-The deaths or illnesses of an individual are severe, but the failure of our health care system is equally or more important to society.
+The deaths or illnesses are severe, but our health care system’s failure is equally or more important to society.

 A fight between the Coronavirus and people